s2agrahari/global-exception-handler-spring-boot/README.md

 Global Exception Handler in Spring Boot

-Create a controller advice in your project as follows to Globally Handle Exceptions and return your own custom error object
+Create a controller advice in your project as below to Globally Handle Exceptions and return your own custom error object

 @ControllerAdvice
 public class GlobalErrorHandler extends ResponseEntityExceptionHandler {